stefanos1316/epidose/README.md

 based on exposure to contacts that have been tested positive.
 The epidemic dosimeter is designed to be widely accessible and to safeguard privacy.
-Specifically, it designed to run on the $10 open-hardware [Raspberry Pi Zero-W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) computer, with a minimal user interface, comprising LED indicators regarding operation and exposure risk
+Specifically, it is designed to run on the $10 open-hardware [Raspberry Pi Zero-W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) computer, with a minimal user interface, comprising LED indicators regarding operation and exposure risk